 Addition or extension of an existing combined sewer is not permitted.

-Rehabilitation, repair and replacement of an existing combined sewer is permitted only if:
+Rehabilitation, and replacement of an existing combined sewer is permitted only if:

 It is demonstrated in a design brief by a Professional Engineer that such works will not result in an increase in CSO volume, frequency, duration or deterioration of CSO discharge quality.